Semrush Review 2026: Pricing, Features & Honest Verdict

 What is Semrush?
 A quick overview

-Semrush holds the largest keyword database of any SEO tool (26+ billion keywords across 142 countries), which makes it the go-to platform for keyword research and competitive intelligence.
-But is it the right tool for your needs?
-This review breaks down exactly where Semrush excels, where it falls short, and which alternatives might serve you better depending on your workflow.
+Semrush has the largest keyword database of any SEO tool.
+26+ billion keywords across 142 countries.
+That makes it the go-to for keyword research and competitive intelligence.

 Semrush key features: what the platform actually does